If there is an Eclipse project (such projects have the .project file in the root), then import of the existing project is conducted:

 - Select pgCodeKeeper Project in the pgCodeKeeper category and click Next.

-- Specify the path to the directory containing the pgCodeKeeper project structure and enter the name of the project.
+- Specify path to the directory containing the pgCodeKeeper project structure, enter the project’s name and select its encoding.

 - If you import a project for MS SQL, you’ll need to select the corresponding option.